All you need to know about ownership of electric vehicles (EVs) in Singapore in 2020

 – EVs emit nothing from the tailpipe, and help reduce local air pollution.

-– EVs have only just become more affordable, but they’re still not as cheap as a mainstream gasoline car.
+– EVs have only just become more affordable, but they’re still expensive, compared to a mainstream gasoline car.

-– You’ll need your own charging station, typically this means a landed property or one with a private parking space.
+– You’ll need your own charging station, typically this means a landed property or at the very least, a private parking space.

-– The current public network for EV charging in Singapore is still very small and under-developed.
+– The current public network for EV charging in Singapore is expanding, but still not widespread enough.

 – EVs are only as clean as the power used to charge them.

-– EVs are still not suitable for drivers who need to cover more than 200km a day.
+– EVs are still not suitable for drivers who need to cover more than 300km a day.

 BMW i3 – 200km